manyasinha14/Diabetes-Prediction-Model/README.md

 - XGBoost, LightGBM, CatBoost

 ## Dataset
-The dataset used for this project is sourced from Kaggle.
+The dataset used in this project is sourced from the Kaggle Playground Series Season 5, Episode 12 (S5E12) diabetes prediction challenge.
+It is a synthetically generated dataset based on the Diabetes Health Indicators dataset, with the target being the probability of diagnosed diabetes.

 ## Conclusion
 This project demonstrates the application of machine learning algorithms to a real-world healthcare problem, highlighting model comparison and ensemble learning for improved prediction performance.